 Interior life?
 This simply refers to the intimate union with Christ.
 A real, natural, personal, and constant union.
 Union with Christ?
 Yes, spiritually speaking, being united with Christ means that He is always present in our life.
-He really is, but we can increase that union through constant dialogue and conversations with Him (prayer), through the theological virtues (faith, hope, and love), and by actively partaking of the Sacraments.
-In short, by making God a central part of our life, and doing everything in our hands to strengthen this relationship everyday.
+He really is, but we can increase that union through constant dialogue and conversations with Him (prayer), through the theological virtues (faith, hope, and love), and by actively partaking in the Sacraments.
+In short, by making God a central part of our life, and doing everything in our hands to strengthen this relationship every day.
 Careful!
 Interior life can be easily lost!
-Yes, when we prefer other things, when we stop going to Mass simply because we are in our comfort zone, when we stop praying.
+Yes, when we prefer other things, when we stop going to Mass simply because we are in our comfort zone or when we stop praying.
 The interior life doesn’t guarantee that everything will be alright all the time; indeed, sometimes the opposite happens, and we’re given more occasions to grow in that love of God through tribulations and sorrows.
 The important thing is to walk always hand in hand with God, united with Him.

 “Love the LORD, your God,c follow him in all his ways, keep his commandments, hold fast to him, and serve him with your whole heart and your whole self” (Josh.
 22:5).